ocoulson/ocoulson.github.io/_posts/2021-06-23-model-transformations-with-chimney.md

 title: Model Transformations with Chimney
 ---

-A great little library for transfomations between similar models.
+Reduce boilerplate for transfomations between similar models.
+Validate your inputs as you build your internal model.

 ---